mwong770/Mongo-News-Scraper/README.md

 # Mongo-News-Scraper

-A Node.js and MongoDB application that stores scraped news from the NY Times and lets users leave comments on the articles
+A Node.js and MongoDB application that stores scraped news from www.npr.org and lets users leave comments on the articles

 [Check Out Mongo News Scraper](https://mongo-news-scraper-1.herokuapp.com/)